-Measures Adopted Communication Procedure The Board dedicates a special time during the Annual/Special Meeting to an Open Forum.
-During the Open Forum at the Annual or Special Stockholders' Meeting, the Board opens the floor to the stockholders in order to solicit their views and queries.
+Measures Adopted Communication Procedure The Board dedicates a During the Open Forum at the Annual or Special special time during the Stockholders' Meeting, the Board opens the floor to the Annual/Special Meeting to stockholders in order to solicit their views and queries.

+an Open Forum.

 Any stockholder is free to come forward and express his opinions and concerns, and to pose to any director, including the Chairman of the Board, or any officer or Committee, questions on any matter about the Company.

 The Board has not laid down any specific procedure for putting forward proposals at stockholders' meetings but any stockholder may freely offer proposals and suggestions during the Open Forum.
-The stockholders may likewise do so even outside the Annual/Special

-Meeting through any means they find convenient.
+The stockholders may likewise do so even outside the Annual/Special Meeting through any means they find convenient.